-Cherry Hill Mortgage Investment Corporation (together with its consolidated subsidiaries, the "Company", "we", "our" or "us") makes forward-looking statements in this Quarterly Report on Form 10-Q within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+Cherry Hill Mortgage Investment Corporation (together with its consolidated subsidiaries, the "Company," "we," "our" or "us") makes forward-looking statements in this Quarterly Report on Form 10-Q within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 For these statements, the Company claims the protections of the safe harbor for forward-looking statements contained in such Sections.
 Forward-looking statements are subject to substantial risks and uncertainties, many of which are difficult to predict and are generally beyond the Company's control.
 These forward-looking statements include information about possible or assumed future results of the Company's business, financial condition, liquidity, results of operations, plans and objectives.
 When the Company uses the words "believe," "expect," "anticipate," "estimate," "plan," "continue," "intend," "should," "could," "would," "may," "potential" or the negative of these terms or other comparable terminology, the Company intends to identify forward-looking statements.
 Statements regarding the following subjects, among others, may be forward-looking:

-- the Company's investment objectives and business strategy; - the Company's ability to raise capital through the sale of its equity and debt securities; - the Company's ability to obtain future financing arrangements and refinance existing financing arrangements as they mature; - the Company's expected leverage; - the Company's expected investments; - the Company's ability to acquire mortgage servicing rights ("MSRs" or "Servicing Related Assets"); - estimates or statements relating to, and the Company's ability to make, future distributions; - the Company's ability to compete in the marketplace; - · market, industry and economic trends; - recent market developments and actions taken and to be taken by the U.S. Government, the U.S. Treasury and the Board of Governors of the Federal Reserve System, the Federal National Mortgage Association, the Federal Home Loan Mortgage Corporation, the Government National Mortgage Association and the U.S. Securities and Exchange Commission ("SEC"); - mortgage loan modification programs and future legislative actions; - the Company's ability to maintain its qualification as a real estate investment trust ("REIT") under the Internal Revenue Code of 1986, as amended (the "Code"); - the Company's ability to maintain its exclusion from registration as an investment company under the Investment Company Act of 1940, as amended (the "Investment Company Act"); - projected capital and operating expenditures; - availability of investment opportunities in mortgage-related, real estate-related and other securities; - availability of qualified personnel;

-- prepayment rates; and - projected default rates.
+- the Company's investment objectives and business strategy; - the Company's ability to raise capital through the sale of its equity and debt securities and to invest the net proceeds of any such offering in the target assets identified at the time of the offering; - the Company's ability to obtain future financing arrangements and refinance existing financing arrangements as they mature; - the Company's expected leverage; - the Company's expected investments; - the Company's ability to acquire servicing-related assets and mortgage and real estate-related securities; - estimates or statements relating to, and the Company's ability to make, future distributions; - the Company's ability to compete in the marketplace; - · market, industry and economic trends; - recent market developments and actions taken and to be taken by the U.S. Government, the U.S. Treasury and the Board of Governors of the Federal Reserve System, the Federal National Mortgage Association, the Federal Home Loan Mortgage Corporation, the Government National Mortgage Association and the U.S. Securities and Exchange Commission ("SEC"); - mortgage loan modification programs and future legislative actions; - the Company's ability to maintain its qualification as a real estate investment trust ("REIT") under the Internal Revenue Code of 1986, as amended (the "Code"), and limitations on the Company's business due to compliance with requirements for maintaining its qualification as a REIT under the Code; - the Company's ability to maintain its exclusion from regulation as an investment company under the Investment Company Act of 1940, as amended (the "Investment Company Act"); - projected capital and operating expenditures; - · availability of qualified personnel; and - projected prepayment and/or default rates.